Fatima-Haouari/AuFIN/README.md

-# Authority FINding for rumor verification in Arabic Twitter
+# Who can verify this?
+Finding authorities for rumor verification in Twitter [paper](https://www.sciencedirect.com/science/article/pii/S0306457323001036)
 # Content of this repository
 We provide the following:
 * Main folder: [data](./data)